 These clinics have been set up to help the PenCLAHRC Evidence Synthesis Team to manage and respond to systematic review related queries from within the geographical area covered by PenCLAHRC.
 Whether you are an academic or an NHS professional who needs to know where to start on the systematic review process or how to go about designing a search strategy, you can book an appointment with one of our reviewers or information specialists.

-The EST Search and Review clinics are currently experiencing a high level of demand with some people having to wait several weeks for an appointment.
+Please note: The EST Search and Review clinics are currently experiencing a high level of demand, with some people having to wait several weeks for an appointment.
 We have been scheduling additional appointments where possible but have limited capacity to do so alongside our current work programme.

 It may be worth considering whether an appointment at one of the clinics is the most appropriate avenue for your enquiry.
 Please note that the clinics are designed to address systematic review related queries.
 If you are not planning to do a systematic review then a clinic appointment (especially one that you have to wait several weeks to attend) may not be the best use of your time.

 If you need general searching advice this can be obtained from either of the University libraries (Plymouth, Exeter).
-There are also useful slides and information on the IS team page, the EST page, and our FAQ page .
+There are also useful slides and information on the IS team and EST pages.
 Information on general searching skills can be found here.
 There are also answers to many of the common questions we help with in the clinics on our blog together with links to useful resources such as the Cochrane Handbook (chapters 5-12) and Centre for Reviews and Dissemination.

 When booking an appointment you will need to state who you want to see.
 In order to help you make that decision, here are some general areas that we can help with:

 Information specialist – informing search strategies, using Endnote as your reference library, managing your references, searching databases effectively, using local resources.